Who Is This Credit Card Best For?

 How to Get the Most Out Of This Card

-Spend $2,000 in the first three months of holding this card to earn the first part of the sign-up bonus.
-If possible, spend $10,000 over the first six months for the full bonus.
+Spend $3,000 in the first three months of holding this card to earn the sign-up bonus.
 After that, use this card to pay for dining out and travel arrangements (hotels and airfare) to earn double miles.

 Remember to include your MileagePlus membership number on all of your reservations, otherwise, you may not be eligible for some perks offered by United, such as free checked bags.